Claim armed police raids to seize firearms 'over the top'

 Police have been accused of targeting "everyday Kiwis'' during recent armed raids to seize firearms on rural South Island properties.

-On Thursday, the subject of the latest of the "shocking'' raids was Adam Mielnik (37), a farm manager near Ashburton.
+On Thursday, the subject of the latest of the raids was Adam Mielnik, 37, a farm manager near Ashburton, in Canterbury.

-Mielnik's uncle Paul Mielnik, of Brockville, contacted the Otago Daily Times to the "heavy-handed'' raid yesterday, expressing concerns they could also occur in Otago and Southland.
+Mielnik's uncle, Paul Mielnik, of Brockville, contacted the Otago Daily Times about the "heavy-handed" raid yesterday, concerned they could also occur in Otago and Southland.

 The raid is the second of its type to come to light recently, following a firearms seizure on a west Christchurch lifestyle block on April 2, reportedly involving 30 armed officers.